ShuGitHub2022/bowling/README.md

 # bowling
-This api is avaliable on http://shuchenpythonanywhere1979.pythonanywhere.com/
+This api is avaliable on http://shuchenpythonanywhere1979.pythonanywhere.com/ Welcome to test.